 Economic discontent following the 2008 financial crisis undermined trust in mainstream parties and technocratic governance across the democratic world.
 Austerity programs in Europe, stagnant wages in the United States, and rising inequality more broadly created constituencies for populist leaders who promised decisive action against established elites.

 Yascha Mounk documented in The People vs. Democracy (2018) that surveys show declining support for democracy as a value, particularly among younger generations in wealthy Western countries — a generation that did not form its political identity during the Cold War struggle against communism and fascism.
 The abstract commitment to democratic norms appears more contingent than earlier generations assumed.
+In 2011, 24 percent of US millennials said it was "essential" to live in a democracy; by 2017, this had fallen to 19 percent.

 The media transformation driven by social media has degraded the shared information environment that democratic deliberation requires.
 Algorithmic amplification of outrage, the collapse of local journalism, and the rise of partisan media ecosystems have made it easier for political entrepreneurs to spread disinformation, demonize opponents, and mobilize intense emotions that override institutional loyalty.